💳 This Case Study focuses on Payments.

 - Scheduled – For future payments as a secondary payment path.

-- Fraud Warnings – UX mechanism to initiate a reason for payment for the user.
+- Fraud Warnings – UX mechanism to initiate a Reason for payment.

 - Review – Single-screen summary allowing the user to execute the F-pattern check.